historic-trails/website/docs/sites/lewis-jones-house.md

 {% include figure.html
   class="img-right"
   width="45%"
   caption="Independence, Missouri in the 1840s.
 Depicting the begining of the Santa Fe Trail.
+Independence soon became part of the greater Kansas City area and became a bustling metropolis.
 [Source](https://www.pinterest.com/pin/312085449171317067/?lp=true)" src="images/independence-missouri-picture.jpg"
 %}
 Independence was not only the starting point of the Santa Fe trail but also many other wagon routes such as the [Oregon trail](https://www.britannica.com/topic/Oregon-Trail) and the route to California. [^MOI038] Independence quickly became a bustling center for trade and migration after the Louisiana Purchase in 1803. [^MOI015] The United States centered their trade with Mexico in Independence through the Santa Fe trail. [^MOI138] They also built a steady trade network with the Indian tribes of the west and various fur traders throughout the Rocky Mountains. [^MOI037] Another prominent endeavor in Independence during the 1800s was the railroad industry.
 The Missouri and Independence river railroad began in Independence, Missouri in 1849 and this became a lucrative investment for local businessmen. [^MOI056] Because of these deep roots placed in Independence, the United States was able to capitalize on the trade and natural resources of the land they had purchased.